-Supplemental Security Income (SSI) is a need-based SSA benefit for individuals who have a disability, are blind, or are age 65 and over.
+Supplemental Security Income (SSI) is a need based SSA benefit for individuals who have a disability, are blind, or are age 65 and over.
 Individuals who receive SSI must show that they are disabled and have resources less than \$2,000.
-The maximum SSI federal benefit in 2017 is \$735 per month.
+The maximum SSI federal benefit in 2023 is \$914 per month.
 In North Carolina, SSI also provides automatic eligibility for Medicaid.

 Social Security Disability Insurance (SSDI) is a benefit for people who have a disability or are blind.
 It is based on earnings that the individual put into the Social Security system through the FICA tax.
-To qualify, individuals need to have worked for the equivalent of 10 out of the past 15 years while contributing to FICA through their paychecks.
+To qualify, individuals need to have worked the number of hours that is equivalent to 10 out of the past 15 years while contributing to FICA through their paychecks.
 Individuals who receive SSDI are eligible for Medicare 2 years after they become eligible for SSDI payments.